 What to Do if the Insurer Denies Your Claim

 Dealing with an insurance company that has denied your claim can be extremely frustrating.
-If you are trying to recover from injuries, it can add to your stress and slow your recovery.
+If you are trying to recover from a serious injury such as broken bones, it can add to your stress and slow your recovery.
 It is important to understand why your claim was denied.

-You should seek the help of a Boston car accident attorney if another driver’s insurance company has denied your claim.
+You should seek the help of a Boston car accident lawyer if another driver’s insurance company has denied your claim.
 An experienced attorney can review the facts regarding the auto accident claim and explain whether you have a valid claim and what steps to take.
-Having a clear understanding of your legal options is important to knowing how to proceed.
-If the insurance company was acting in bad faith, the accident attorney may need to file a car accident lawsuit on your behalf against the at-fault driver and his or her insurer to pursue compensation.
+Having a clear understanding of your legal options is important to know how to proceed.
+If the insurance company was acting in bad faith, the accident attorney may need to file a car accident lawsuit on your behalf against the at-fault driver and his or her insurer to pursue car accident compensation.

 It is well known that Boston is a dangerous place to drive.
 Boston has heavy commuter traffic and a high number of aggressive drivers that make it more likely that you or someone you know will be involved in a serious accident.